theodo-group/universal-app/docs/adrs/data-fetching-architecture.md

 Open questions:

 - Would this be compatible with graphql?
+(Callum to POC)